 If you’re on a diet to lose weight then you should include asparagus in your meal plan.

-- It also has fiber which prevents constipation and eliminates toxins.
+- It also contains fiber to help prevent constipation and promote the elimination of toxins.

 8. It’s antiviral

-Finally, the last of our health benefits of asparagus is that it nourishes the body with nutrients that help the immune system.
-It can therefore helps to prevent colds, the flu or any other viral or bacterial illness.
+Finally, the last of our health benefits of asparagus is that it nourishes the body with nutrients that help the immune system, according to this investigation carried out by the Hislop School of Biotechnology, India.
+It is therefore ideal for preventing colds, the flu or any other viral or bacterial illness.